swiftlang/swift-org-website/getting-started/_installing.md

 0. Install required dependencies:

-   The platform dependencies cannot be installed through the Windows Package Manager as the install rules do not install the components necessary.
+   The platform dependencies cannot be installed through the currently supported package managers as the install rules do not install the components necessary.
 They will be installed through Visual Studio installer.

    #### With Winget (Windows Package Manager):
    ~~~ pwsh